smartcommunitylab/lora-tb-connector/README.md

 `curl http://127.0.0.1:5050/lora-tb/admin/init`

-You can force the device alignement procedure by calling the following HTTP endpoint
+You can force the device alignment procedure by calling the following HTTP endpoint

 `curl http://127.0.0.1:5050/lora-tb/admin/lora/device/refresh`